How much anatomy do Thai Massage therapists need to know?

-She has been working on princesses, movie stars, famous musicians, and has been flown all over the world by wealthy individuals just to get the benefit of her massage.
+She has been working on princesses, movie stars, and famous musicians.
+She has been flown all over the world by wealthy clients just to get the benefit of her massage.

 But… she does not know the names of any muscles or bones and sees no reason to learn them.
 She can feel with her hands all that she needs to know.